phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 ## Push

-Push migrates changes from your local repository to the github repository.
+Push migrates changes from your local repository TO the github repository.
 Push looks like

       git push origin mybranch

 You push to the repository of interest (ie. origin) and on the branch of interest (ie. mybranch).

-You push to the repository of interest (ie. origin) and on the branch of interest (ie. mybranch).

 ## Pull, Rebase

-If you want to update your master fork with changes from the CICE-Consortium master, you would pull from the master and push to your fork as follows
+If you want to update your master fork with changes from the CICE-Consortium master, you would pull from the consortium and push to your fork as follows

       git checkout master
       git remote add upstream https://github.com/CICE-Consortium/CICE
-      git pull upstream master (pulls upstream repo master to local repo, sandbox) git push origin master (pushes your local repo master to your fork)
+      git pull upstream master      # pulls upstream repo master to local repo and sandbox git push origin master        # pushes your local repo master to your fork

 A similar process can be used to update a branch.
 However, on a branch, we recommend using rebase rather than pull.
 Pull merges upstream and local changes based on time of commit.
 Rebase updates the local repository by first rebasing the repository from the upstream source and then replaying your local commits on top of the rebase.
 That means your local changes are always built on top of the base.
 This would look like